 2) Your in-house IT team is overwhelmed.

 Perhaps your IT team is great at doing low-level work, and that’s how you want to keep things.
 The managed IT services partner can help by managing your in-house infrastructure, such as provisioning servers, updating firewalls, and configuring switches.
 You essentially outsource your system engineer position to a server management company.

 In other cases, maybe your IT service provider takes over the day-to-day IT functions of your help desk using remote IT support tools.
-This frees up your internal IT team to work on higher-level initiatives, such as patch management, asset management, and keeping things up and running.
+These help desk services free up your internal IT team to work on higher-level initiatives, such as patch management, asset management, and keeping things up and running.

 If your organization has a rock-solid IT team that manages everything, including server and network management and pesky day-to-day issues, they probably don’t have much time for long-term IT strategy.